HAVAL JOLION's International Design for Global Users

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerSMI schliesst auf Rekordniveau -- US-Börsen mit leichtem Plus -- DAX geht deutlich fester ins Wochenende -- Asiatische Börsen letztendlich uneinheitlich
+Börse aktuell - Live TickerSMI vor etwas schwächerem Start -- DAX vorbörslich leichter -- Asiatische Börsen in Rot

-Der heimische Markt zeigte sich am Freitag stärker.
-Der deutsche Leitindex legte zum Wochenausklang zu.
+Der heimische Markt zeigt sich am Montag vorbörslich leichter.
+Der deutsche Leitindex wird ebenfalls tiefer erwartet.
+Die asiatischen Indizes müssen zum Wochenstart abgeben.
 An der Wall Street ging es vor dem Wochenende nach oben.
-Die asiatischen Indizes zeigten sich am Freitag uneinheitlich.

 finanzen.net News